sergev/bintrace/README.md

 The following architectures are supported:

  * x86_64 aka amd64
+ * i386
  * arm64 aka aarch64
  * arm32 (limited features)

-Unfortunately, Linux kernel on arm32 processor does not support single-stepping.
+Unfortunately, Linux kernel does not support single-stepping on arm32 and riscv64 processors.
 So only syscalls can be traced.

 # Pre-requisites